Company History

 On 16 September 2004, CIMB Niaga began carrying out banking business activities based on sharia principles after obtaining the business license through the Decree of the Governor of Bank Indonesia No. 6/71/KEP.GBI.2004 by establishing a Sharia Business Unit.

-Due to the Asian financial crisis in 1998, the majority share ownership of the Bank was transferred to the Government of the Republic of Indonesia through the Indonesian Bank Restructuring Agency (IBRA).
+The majority share ownership of the Bank was once transferred to the Government of the Republic of Indonesia through the Indonesian Bank Restructuring Agency (IBRA) due to the Asian financial crisis in 1998.
 In 2002, CIMB Group Holdings Berhad (CIMB Group), formerly Commerce Asset Holding Berhad, acquired the majority share of the Bank from IBRA.
 In a separate transaction, Khazanah, which is the majority shareholder of CIMB Group, acquired the majority ownership of Lippo Bank on 30 September 2005.

 Khazanah, as the controlling shareholder of CIMB Niaga (through CIMB Group) and Lippo Bank since 2007, has taken the step of a merger to comply with the Single Presence Policy (SPP) set by Bank Indonesia.
 This merger is the first in Indonesia related to the SPP policy.